Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 Hinchliffe Stadium, 186 Maple St., Paterson

-The stadium where the New Jersey Jackals play is one of the last remaining Negro League ballparks.
-Inside the museum, you can learn about Paterson’s hometown hero Larry Doby, who was the first Black player in the American League.
-Walk through exhibits of baseball artifacts, or watch a documentary inside the mini theater.
+The New Jersey Jackals’ home stadium is one of the country’s last remaining Negro League ballparks.
+Inside the museum, learn about Paterson’s Larry Doby, the first Black player in the American League; see tons of baseball artifacts; and watch a documentary inside the theater.

 CHILDREN’S MUSEUM OF MANHATTAN